danielschleindlsperger/ov-movies/README.md

 ## How it works

-Once a day the application will scrape the website.
+The application will scrape the Cineplex website in an interval (a few days).
 It will then persist any entries that were not previously scraped in a database and notify me via email about these new entries.
-The application also has a web interface to search for upcoming ov screenings.

 ## Helpful Commands